Loading

 And this is just the start of what you can do with Salesforce and Zapier.
 Check out our App Directory to see what else you can do.

-This article was originally written by Zapier staff writer Hannah Herman and published in November 2019.
-It was most recently updated in January 2023.
+This article was originally published in November 2019, with previous contributions by Hannah Herman and Joanna Rutter.
+It was most recently updated by Elena Alston in May 2024.

 Get productivity tips delivered straight to your inbox